Cooking at: 450 F / 230 C / Gas Mark 8

-Find a roasting pan with a rack.
+- Find a roasting pan with a rack.
 It can be a regular roasting pan with a wire baked-goods cooling rack that will fit in.
 The idea is you will want to keep the chicken out of the water that will be beneath it.

-Remove any inside bits from the chicken such as giblets and neck.
+- Remove any inside bits from the chicken such as giblets and neck.
 Freeze these for making gravy or stock another time, or discard.
 Rinse the inside of the chicken.

-Cut the half lemon into quarters.
+- Cut the half lemon into quarters.
 Peel the garlic cloves.
 (Quick way to do this: press down on them hard with a broad knife such as a chef's knife to pop the skin and make it easy to remove.)

-Sprinkle the inside of the chicken with salt and pepper.
+- Sprinkle the inside of the chicken with salt and pepper.
 Toss in the lemon quarters, the garlic and 1 or 2 of the sage leaves.
 Rub a tablespoon or two of the olive oil on the outside of the chicken, all over.

-Pour about a cup and a half (12 oz / 375 ml) of water into the bottom of the roasting pan (ideally your rack keeps the chicken out of the water), and put the remaining sage in the water.
+- Pour about a cup and a half (12 oz / 375 ml) of water into the bottom of the roasting pan (ideally your rack keeps the chicken out of the water), and put the remaining sage in the water.

-Roast uncovered in your oven for about 1 1/2 hours.
+- Roast uncovered in your oven for about 1 ½ hours.
 If it browns too quickly (i.e. the outside looks done within half an hour), lower the temperature (to about 375 F / 190 C.) Check occasionally to make sure water remains in the bottom of the pan.

 - The chicken is done when (1) a meat thermometer inserted in the thigh shows 185 F / 85 C or (2) juices run clear when the thigh is pierced.

-Remove pan from the oven, and remove the chicken from the pan.
+- Remove pan from the oven, and remove the chicken from the pan.
 Cover the chicken with a large piece of tin foil, and let it stand for 5 to 10 minutes.

-Meanwhile, with a piece of paper towelling or kitchen roll skim the excess fat from the pan juices.
+- Meanwhile, with a piece of paper towelling or kitchen roll skim the excess fat from the pan juices.
 Squeeze in the juice from the lemon that was cooked inside the chicken.
 On a small plate, mash the cooked garlic cloves and then add this to the pan juices as well, along with the stock called for.
 Bring to a boil on the stove, and then keep it at a "rapid simmer" until the sauce reduces.

-While this is happening (stir the sauce occasionally), cut the chicken into pieces and arrange on a platter.
+- While this is happening (stir the sauce occasionally), cut the chicken into pieces and arrange on a platter.
 When the sauce is reduced, pour this over the chicken.
 Serve.

+Nice served with rice and veg; would also be nice with a pasta, or baked potatoes and veg, or salads.
+Wonderful in the summer as the lemon makes it taste very light and not heavy or filling.
+Leftover chicken might be too flavourful for many leftover chicken recipes; we suggest using the leftover chicken in a pasta recipe, as the flavour the chicken has really shows off nicely in a pasta.
+If you don't have olive oil, regular vegetable oil is fine.
+If you don't have chicken stock, vegetable stock or stock made from a quick cube is fine.
 If you have access to fresh sage, this is a good recipe for it: if the leaves on the springs are very small, use one or 2 more springs, otherwise 3 to 4 sprigs should do it.
 If you have only dried sage, use about 1 teaspoon, sprinkling a bit of that inside the chicken and putting the rest in the water.